About “Create a system image” in Windows 7

 1. Download AOMEI Backupper Professional 30 days free trial.

 2. Install and run AOMEI Backupper.
 Click Backup and then System Backup.

-4. You can set password encryption in Backup Options; set backup mode (Daily, Weekly, Monthly, and Event-trigger) and backup type (Full, Incremental, Differential) in Schedule; and set auto delete old backup scheme in Scheme.
+4. You can set password encryption in Options; set backup mode (Daily, Weekly, Monthly, and Event-trigger) and backup type (Full, Incremental, Differential) in Schedule; and set auto delete old backup scheme in Scheme.
 Then click Start Backup.

 Tips: For advanced users, AOMEI Backupper offers create a system image via command line function with AMBackup.exe program.

 Don’t you find it is quite easy to create a system image with the help of AOMEI Backupper?
 To be honest, both methods are fine yet the latter one safeguards more for you system.
 You can create a bootable USB drive in Tools to backup hard drive without booting Windows if the need ever arises.
 Also, you can transfer Windows 7 to a new hard drive using its Clone feature.